newrelic/node-newrelic/docs/developer-setup.md

 The instrumentation team primarily works via GitHub issues.
 In progress work can be tracked via the [Node.js Engineering Board](https://github.com/orgs/newrelic/projects/41).

+See the [CONTRIBUTING](../CONTRIBUTING.md) doc for further information submitting issues and pull requests, running tests, etc.

 ### Forking

 GitHub has a getting started guide on forking a repository here: https://docs.github.com/en/github/getting-started-with-github/fork-a-repo.